mayankkuthar/Chat_Room-Practice/README.md

 # Chat_Room-Practice

 This a practice project for creating a Chatting application.
-I have created a similar application earlier too, But as we know Heroku free-tier is not available any more from 28th NOV 2023.
+I have created a similar application earlier too, But as we know Heroku free-tier is not available any more from 28th November 2023.
 So, we are switching to different paltform.

 ## Database Limitations: